Foreign tax credit

 Tax credit for development of research and manpower

-Companies presently claim a tax credit in relation to qualifying R&D expenditure to the extent of either (i) 1% to 3% (8% to 15% for medium-scale companies, 25% for SMEs) of the current R&D expenses or (ii) 30% (50% for SMEs) of the incremental portion of the current R&D expenses over the average of the previous four years.
+Companies presently claim a tax credit in relation to qualifying R&D expenditure to the extent of either (i) 0% to 2% (8% for medium-scale companies, 25% for SMEs) of the current R&D expenses or (ii) 25% (40% for medium-scale companies, 50% for SMEs) of the incremental portion of the current R&D expenses over the previous year.
 The incremental method can be applied only when the R&D expenses for the prior year exceed the average R&D expenses for the previous four years.
-The credit rate for the current R&D expenditure is 30% (20%+(R&D expenditure for qualified technology/total sales x 300%)) (30% for SMEs).
-The amended tax law has adjusted the eligible scope of qualifying R&D expenditure with an increased focus on new technology in 11 emerging industries, such as future-generation motor vehicles, intelligent information, next-generation software and security, etc. This change will be applied to R&D expenditure incurred on or after 7 February 2017.
+However, for the R&D expenditures in qualified new growth engine and core technology areas designated in the presidential decree, the preferred credit rates are applied 20% to 40%, depending on the type of company.
 The unused credit can be carried forward to the next five years.

 Tax credit for technology transfer among SMEs (Korean patent box regime)